 Sperm with an abnormal shape, size or appearance

-Sometimes the tubes that sperm travels through can become blocked, preventing sperm from leaving the testicles.
+The tubes that sperm travels through can become blocked, stopping it from leaving the testicles.

 Problems with the way the tubes have developed